paurkedal/viz/README.rst

 language is implemented as an O'Caml preprocessor.
 This will later be used to bootstrap a full stand-alone implementation.

+See the `Wiki pages`_ for a summary of the planned features.

 Quick Start
 ===========